Pancreatic cancer research

 Monoclonal antibodies (MABs) are proteins, made in the laboratory from a single copy of a human antibody.
 They act in the same way as immune system proteins that kill foreign matter when they find it in your body.

 When these laboratory made antibodies are injected into patients, they are designed to seek out cancer cells that have abnormal proteins.
-The monoclonal antibodies that are being investigated for cancer of the pancreas include cetuximab, bevacizumab and AMG 479.
+Several monoclonal antibodies have been looked at for cancer of the pancreas including cetuximab and bevacizumab but the results have so far been disappointing.

 Cancer of the pancreas is one of those cancer types that is linked to severe weight loss.
 It is difficult for people with advanced pancreatic cancer to eat.
 But there is also an effect of the cancer itself on the way your body absorbs and processes food.
 There are trials that are trying to find ways to control the weight loss associated with advanced cancer of the pancreas.